vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 a certain resampling strategy for a given machine learning task.

-When you use a resampling strategy, **mlr** offers the following possibilities to evaluate your predictions: Every single resampling iteration is handled as described in the explanation above, i.e. you train a model on a training part of the data set, predict on test set and compare predicted and true label w.r.t. some performance measure.
-This is proceeded for every iteration so that you have e.g. ten performance values in the case of 10-fold cross-validation.
+When you use a resampling strategy, **mlr** offers the following possibilities to evaluate your predictions.
+Every single resampling iteration is handled as described in the explanation above, i.e. you train a model on the training part of the data set, predict on the test set and compare predicted and true labels to compute some performance measure.
+This is done in every iteration so that you have e.g. ten performance values in the case of 10-fold cross-validation.
-The question arises, how to aggregate those values.
-You can specify that explicitly, the default is the mean.
-Let's have a look at an example...
+The question arises of how to aggregate those values.
+You can specify that explicitly, the default is to use the mean.
+Let's have a look at an example.

 ### Classification example

-For the example code, we use the standard ``iris`` data set and compare a Decision Tree and the Linear Discriminant Analysis based on a 3-fold
+For the example code, we use the standard ``iris`` data set and compare a decision tree and the Linear Discriminant Analysis based on a 3-fold
 cross-validation: